-Don’t let the world steal your joy; enjoy your success no mater how small.
+Don’t let the world steal your joy; enjoy your success no matter how small.

-For those of you who follow my blog, you know I have been submitting queries to agents and publishers that last 18 months and been receiving no response, a form rejection or in a few rare instances constructive feed back, but last week my persistence was rewarded.
+I have been submitting queries to agents and publishers and been receiving no response, a form rejection or in a few rare instances constructive feedback, but last week my persistence was rewarded.
 A literary agent (#109) requested my completed novel.
 Woo Hoo.

 Like many of our moments of glory and happiness, Satan and the world try to steal our joy.
 Friends and family do not understand the publishing business.
 They thinking writing a book and having it published is as easy as buying a cake mix and making a cake.

 I could have let the world steal my joy because I read the email requesting my novel at midnight, 1200 miles from home.
 I had no way to send my novel since it was on my computer.
 I quickly emailed the agent, explained my situation, and said I would email the novel on Wednesday when I returned home.

 Actually, I was returning home on Tuesday, but I wanted time to check my novel in two different spellcheck and grammar programs.
 I was certainly glad I gave myself an extra 24 hours, because the day before I flew home, my husband told me that our temperamental wireless router had just died.
 Since we “bought the bundle” we no longer had phone service or internet.

 Like “Let’s Make a Deal, our cable provider gave us options: 1.
 Wait several days and they might come to our house; or 2.
 Drive to their office 25 miles away to pick up a router.
 I opted for door number three: Buy a router at Best Buy.

 Replacing the router was NOT as simple as plugging it in and turning it on.
 Software had to be downloaded, installed, and as my husband remarked, “You have to horse around with this stuff to make it work.”
 Knowing his tolerance for “Horsing with technical stuff,” I opted to go to my Wednesday card group.